rieckpil/progmot/content/post/writing-a-book-remotely.md

 Working daily with GitHub, we chose a private GitHub repository for backing our manuscript markdown files.
 This allowed for a more seamless flow compared to uploading the files to a shared DropBox folder.
 We get versioning, automations with GitHub Actions, collaboration tools, and a great feedback mechanism via pull requests with GitHub.

-We used the following branching strategy for the eBook:
+We used the following branching strategy for the ebook:

-- `main`: generate eBook releases on Leanpub
+- `main`: generate ebook releases on Leanpub
 - `preview`: generate previews on Leanpub
 - `personal-feature-branch`: every co-author works in isolation on their next chapter